-This post is about a great, strong, safe pet bike basket that we found – the Axiom Pet Bike Basket, which you can get for less than $60.
+This post is about a great, strong, safe pet bike basket that we found – the Axiom Pet Bike Basket.
 A while ago I asked for advice on a good pet bike basket for transporting a small dog – our new puppy, Billy.
 Billy is a Yorkie-Poo, but as I find that name embarrassing to say out loud in public, I prefer to call him “mainly a Poodle.”
 A lot of good advice poured in, and we did a bit of investigating on our own.

 Related: 5 of the Best Dog Bike Baskets

 Billy is a tiny guy, and a little timid (which is probably sensible when one weighs less than four pounds).
 So we needed a basket he could be well confined in, and feel secure.
 We did quite a bit of research before buying an Axiom Dual Function Premium Pet Bike Basket.
 It’s constructed out of sturdy wire, with a non-slip rubber bottom, and is rated to carry pets up to 55 pounds (about 12 Billy’s).

 Here’s a video of Billy’s first ride in the Axiom Pet Basket.